Cygraph/MinMax/README.md

 - **down** (triggered at change to lower scope)
 - **orientated** (triggered at orientation change - "portrait" or "landscape").

 Events are only triggered when the resizing action has ended for a certain time.
-This behaviour prevents endless calculations.
+This behaviour prevents lots of calculations.
 It can be tuned with the "inertia" property (milliseconds).
 Default is 75.
 Depending on your concept, values up to 400 can be good.
 A value of 0 would mean no inertia and normal resize event firing.

 The provided event object contains informations about the resizing process.
 For instance orientation, aspectratio, scope, scope index and change.